 The script performs a number of functions, all of which can be configured in the options page.

-Redirect images opened in their own tabs to larger/original versions
+Redirect images opened in their own tabs to larger/full size versions

-Display a "Hover Zoom"-style popup if Shift+Alt+I (or Ctrl+Shift if you installed prior to 0.8.29) is held when the mouse is over an image (automatic gallery detection, image rotation, and zoom are supported) This is needed for websites like Instagram and VK, where it needs to know the page hosting the image in order to find the larger image
+Display a "Hover Zoom"-style popup if Shift+Alt+I is held when the mouse is over an image (automatic gallery detection, image rotation, and zoom are supported) This is needed for websites like Instagram and VK, where it needs to know the page hosting the image in order to find the larger image

 Under the userscript menu, there's a button that will allow you to replace all images on a page to their larger versions.
 This can be useful if you're using it alongside an extension that will download all images on a page

-The pop-up and the preview might take a few seconds to show as it currently needs to download the entire image before being able to display it.
+The pop-up and the preview might take a few seconds to show as it currently needs to download the entire picture before being able to display it.

 You may encounter a warning from your userscript manager that the script is performing a cross-domain (or cross-origin) request.